31 Sights in Dhaka, Bangladesh (with Map and Images)

 Greeks were the last among European merchants to come to Bangladesh.
 They came to Bangladesh around the 18th century.
 They constructed a memorial in Dhaka.
 It was constructed for the memory of the Greek merchants who died while in Dhaka.
 The Greek memorial was built around AD 1900, and appears like an ancient Greek temple; it is a small yellow structure on land owned by the Greek Community, which flourished in Dhaka in the 19th century.
 It is inside the Teacher-Student Centre (TSC) of the University of Dhaka and stands alone on the main Shahbagh Avenue and faces Ramna Race Course.
 To its southern side is the Atomic Research Centre and to its north a student's centre.
 It is considered to be the only such structure extant outside Greece.

-The ancient Churihatta Mosque or Churihatta Mosque is an archaeological site in Bangladesh, which is located at the head of Umesh Chandra Dutta Lane and Haider Baksh Lane in old Dhaka, Dhaka City.
-The mosque was locally known as Churihatta Shahi Mosque.
-The actual location of the mosque was 26-27 Sheikh Haider Baksh Lane on the slightly west side of Chawkbazar.
-According to historical information, the mosque is 377 years old (2021 AD).
-However, the ancient mosque architecture is now extinct; Modern architecture has been built on that site.
+The ancient Churihatta Mosque or Churihatta Mosque is an archaeological site in Bangladesh, which is located in Tematha of Umesh Chandra Dutta Lane and Haider Baksh Lane in Old Dhaka Metropolis.
+Locally the mosque was known as Churihatta Shahi Mosque.
+The actual location of the mosque was 26-27 Sheikh Haider Baksh Lane, a little west of Chawkbazar.
+According to historical data, the mosque is 377 years old (2021 AD).
+However, the ancient mosque architecture is now extinct; Modern architecture has been built in that place.

 National Museum of Science and Technology (NMST) in Dhaka, Bangladesh was founded on April 26, 1965, by the Pakistani government and became a part of Bangladesh's Ministry of Science and Technology following the Bangladesh Liberation War.
 It was first based in the Dhaka Public Library, and moved a number of times before its permanent home was completed in 1981.
 The NMST serves as Bangladesh's only science museum and organizes science education activities at a national level.